silviot/edx-platform-wiki/WIP:-Mixed-Module-Store.md

-In preparation for enabling use of the [Split Modulestore](https://github.com/edx/edx-platform/wiki/Split%3A-the-versioning%2C-structure-saving-DAO), we have updated edx-platform so accesses to modulestores in LMS and Studio are always directed through the `MixedModuleStore`.
+In preparation for enabling use of the [Split Modulestore](https://github.com/edx/edx-platform/wiki/Split%3A-the-versioning%2C-structure-saving-DAO), we have updated edx-platform so accesses to modulestores in LMS and Studio are now always directed through the `MixedModuleStore`.

 The `MixedModuleStore` is a server-wide singleton with a pluggable API where one or more courseware persistence providers can be accessed through a single interface.
-Higher layers can call the `MixedModuleStore` with `UsageKeys` or `CourseKeys` and know that calls will be routed to the correct corresponding underlying store.
+Higher layers can call the `MixedModuleStore` with `UsageKeys` or `CourseKeys` and know that their calls will be routed to the correct corresponding underlying store.

-Each server instance configures its `MixedModuleStore` with its settings and preferred ordered list of providers.
+Each server instance configures its `MixedModuleStore` with database access parameters and its preferred ordered list of providers.

 # Summary of Changes
 ## Before
+Prior to this work, Studio code had to be cognizant of the various Modulestores and explicitly request `Draft` or `Mongo` depending on the revision and category of the `xBlock` it was operating on.
+The diagram below illustrates this.

+Additionally, logic for traversing `xBlock` hierarchies used to be dispersed in Studio higher level code.

+Also, each server instance had duplicated configuraton settings for the various modulestores.

 <img alt="master" src="git-diagrams/mixed_modulestore_before.png" style="float:right">

 ## After
+Now, all code goes through the common `MixedModuleStore` API, and there is a clearer distinction between modulestore-level logic (hierarchy traversal, handling revisions) and higher-level logic (handling `xBlock` exceptions such as for `StaticTab`s).

+Since different server instances have different preferences for revisions, we have

 <img alt="master" src="git-diagrams/mixed_modulestore_after.png" style="float:right">

 ## MixedModuleStore API